awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-auth.md

 For multi\-Region keys, AWS KMS creates the **AWSServiceRoleForKeyManagementServiceMultiRegionKeys** service\-linked role with the **AWSKeyManagementServiceMultiRegionKeysServiceRolePolicy** policy\.
 This policy gives the role the `kms:SynchronizeMultiRegionKey` permission, which allows it to synchronize the shared properties of multi\-Region keys\.

 Because the **AWSServiceRoleForKeyManagementServiceMultiRegionKeys** service\-linked role trusts only `mrk.kms.amazonaws.com`, only AWS KMS can assume this service\-linked role\.
 This role is limited to the operations that AWS KMS needs to synchronize multi\-Region shared properties\.
 It does not give AWS KMS any additional permissions\.
-For example, AWS KMS does not have permission to create, replicate, or delete any CMKs\.
+For example, AWS KMS does not have permission to create, replicate, or delete any KMS keys\.

 For more information about how AWS services use service\-linked roles, see [Using Service\-Linked Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the IAM User Guide\.